t2-project/devops/eksctl/README.md

-# AWS
+# eksctl

-This folder contains the files to deploy the T2-Project to EKS - Amazon's managed Kubernetes service for EC2, using [eksctl](https://eksctl.io/).
+This folder contains the files to deploy the T2-Project to EKS (Amazon's managed Kubernetes service), using [eksctl](https://eksctl.io/).

 eksctl is a CLI tool for creating and managing EKS clusters.
 In the background it uses CloudFormation for it.